-If you plan to use an ATM card or credit card it would be good to notify your Bank that you will be using your Credit Card or Debit Card for purchases or cash withdrawals from an ATM in Rwanda or Uganda.
+If you plan to use an ATM card or credit card, it would be good to notify your Bank that you will be using your Credit Card or Debit Card for purchases or cash withdrawals from an ATM in Rwanda or Uganda.

 Do however read our health page and take advantage of the information found there

-Vaccination Certificates such as Yellow Fever if applicable.
+Vaccination Certificates such as Yellow Fever.

-Bring sufficient amount of your prescriptions.
+Bring a sufficient amount of your prescriptions.

-2nd set of eye glasses
+2nd set of eyeglasses